I Decided To Give Donald Trump A Chance, But I Was Wrong

 Take Chicago.
 Less than five days after Donald Trump assumed the role of president, he shot straight from the hip on Twitter and told officials there that he would “send in the feds” if the city didn’t get their murder rates under control.

-“If Chicago doesn’t fix the horrible “carnage” going on, 228 shootings in 2017 with 42 killings (up 24% from 2016), I will send in the Feds!”
+“If Chicago doesn’t fix the horrible ‘carnage’ going on, 228 shootings in 2017 with 42 killings (up 24% from 2016), I will send in the Feds!”

 Chicago is admittedly having some problems with 2016 seeing its worst violence in 20 years, as NY Magazine reports, but the issues with violence there call for more strategic thinking which won’t be helped by sending in the National Guard.
 This points to one of the most extreme problems with Donald Trump, and that is that he reacts first without thinking, and appears to be fueled mainly by emotions rather than intellect.
 He is reactive, not proactive.